Fast buying decisions at auto auctions require an accurate assessment of paintwork quality to determine a vehicle’s value.

 These “combo” units are typically priced between $400 and $1,500.

-An ultrasonic technique is used when measuring the thickness of paint over non-metal substrates such as plastic and fiberglass.
+The PosiTector 200 uses the ultrasonic technique when measuring the thickness of paint over non-metal substrates such as plastic and fiberglass.
 The probe of the instrument contains an ultrasonic transducer that sends a pulse through the coating.
 The pulse reflects back from the substrate to the transducer and is converted into a high frequency electrical signal that is analyzed to determine coating thickness.
 In some circumstances, individual layers in a multi-layer system can be measured.
 Prices range between $1,800 and $4,000.
-For more information on this type of measurement, click here.

 A complete discussion on these and other types of coating thickness testing devices can be found here.